greid94/se_project_express/README.md

-# PROJECT 13
+# PROJECT 14

-This project focuses on implementing authentication and authorization on the back-end.
+This project focuses on implementing authentication on the front-end.